-The Total Cost Model is a Microsoft Excel© macro-enabled workbook which evaluates data from competing systems using standard financial calculations.
-Version 1.4 has been updated from the original (Excel 2003) to be compatible with Excel versions 2013 through the current (2016.)
+The Total Cost Model is a Microsoft Excel© macro-enabled workbook that evaluates data from competing systems using standard financial calculations.
+Version 1.5 has been updated from the original (Excel 2003) to be compatible with Excel versions 2013 through the current (2016.)
 Many fixes have been implemented and new features have been added to the workbook.
 Most portions of the workbook seem to be compatible with Excel 2010 with the exception of the PowerPoint export feature which definitely does not work.

 The spreadsheet was developed by a graduate student as a Master’s project to accompany the research paper, “The Economics of Open Source Software – A Model for Total Cost Analysis.”
 It was submitted in partial satisfaction of the requirements for the degree of Master of Science in Management Information Science at California State University, Sacramento, Spring 2004 as original material based on previous research.